-- What is the likelyhood of flooding in our office?
+- What is the likelihood of flooding in our office?

-- What are the legal issues the business will face with the loss of business records?
+- What legal issues will the business due to the loss of business records?

-- Is this currently included in the business planning?
+- Is this currently included in business planning?

 - Identify risks and impact to your business.